Xiii11/p8105_hw5_xp2213/p8105_Homework5.md

 <img src="p8105_Homework5_files/figure-gfm/unnamed-chunk-5-1.png" width="90%" />

 There is a clear association between effect size and power.
-When the true value of mu is small, the test has low power, meaning there is a smaller chance of rejecting the null hypothesis.
-However, as mu increases, representing a larger effect size, the power of the test also increases.
-Specifically, according to the the “Effect Size and Power” plot, from mu = 1 to mu = 3, the power rises sharply.
-Beyond mu = 4, the power approaches 1, indicating that the test is highly effective at detecting a false null hypothesis at these larger effect sizes.
+When the true value of μ is small, the test has low power, meaning there is a smaller chance of rejecting the null hypothesis.
+However, as μ increases, representing a larger effect size, the power of the test also increases.
+Specifically, according to the the “Effect Size and Power” plot, from μ = 1 to μ = 3, the power rises sharply.
+Beyond μ = 4, the power approaches 1, indicating that the test is highly effective at detecting a false null hypothesis at these larger effect sizes.

-The sample average of mu^hat across tests for which the null is rejected is not exactly equal to the true value of mu.
+The sample average of 𝜇̂ across tests for which the null is rejected is not exactly equal to the true value ofμu.

 # Problem 3.
 Homicide Rates Across U.S. Cities

+Dataset import and clean.

 ``` r
 url = "https://raw.githubusercontent.com/washingtonpost/data-homicides/refs/heads/master/homicide-data.csv"